The "Fifth Season“: Bonn celebrates Carnival

 After his death, Saint Martin was honored with an annual candlelight procession on the eve of his commemoration day, on 11 November.

 Christmas Market – Bonn’s Atmospheric Christmas Fair - from November 20 - December 23, 2020

 Every year, Bonn's Christmas fair conjures up a festive atmosphere on Münsterplatz and Bottlerplatz, on Windeckstrasse, Vivatsgasse, Friedensplatz and Poststrasse.
 Especially the atmospherically illuminated facades around the Münsterplatz form a festive scenery for the market booths.

-Bonn’s Christmas Markets attune everybody to the coming festive days.
-An unmistakable smell enchants Bonn’s centre, a mixture of gingerbread, potato pancake, fried sausage, burnt almonds, Koelsch beer and Glühwein - mulled wine.
+Bonn's Christmas market attunes everybody to the coming festive days.
+An unmistakable smell enchants Bonn's center, a mixture of gingerbread, potato pancake, fried sausage, burnt almonds, Koelsch beer and Glühwein - mulled wine.

-Every year Bonn’s central Christmas market attracts visitors from all over Germany and from neighbouring countries.
+Every year Bonn's central Christmas market attracts visitors from all over Germany and from neighboring countries.

 Besides the central market there is also a Christmas fair in the city district of Bad Godesberg.